 Australia has a history of substantial investment in SBT-related research projects that are critical for the management of the stock.
 Appendix 8 provides an overview of the major research projects and associated costs that Australia has undertaken in recent years pertaining to SBT.
 Most recently, Australia's research has focused on projects related to the management and assessment of the fishery, such as the development of the management procedure, conduct of the scientific aerial survey, examining juvenile movements and the development of the close-kin genetics approach.
 Australia's investment in SBT-related science projects has increased over time and in recent years has exceeded one million Australian dollars per annum.
-In 2014, Australia's contribution to the scientific aerial survey alone was in excess of \$666,000.
+In 2014, Australia's contribution to the scientific aerial survey alone was in excess of \$666 000.

-Projects funded solely or largely by Australia are vital to the management of the fishery and link to high priority projects identified under the 2014-18 Scientific Research Plan.
-For example, until 2012, Australia solely funded the scientific aerial survey, and continues to fund the majority (>85 per cent in 2014) of this critical survey.
-The scientific aerial survey is one of two data inputs for the management procedure and is the only fishery independent source of data on the abundance of juveniles.
+Projects funded solely or largely by Australia are vital to the management of the fishery and link to high priority projects identified under the 2014-18 CCSBT Scientific Research Plan.
+For example, until 2012, Australia solely funded the scientific aerial survey, and continued to fund the majority (> 85 per cent) of this critical survey in 2014.
+As notified and agreed by the Extended Commission, the aerial survey was not conducted in 2015.
+The scientific aerial survey is one of two data inputs for the management procedure and is the only fishery independent quantitative index of the abundance of juveniles.
 Similarly, Australia also solely funded the close-kin genetics work that is now an input to the operating model.
 In addition, Australia has funded and worked closely with Indonesia to improve the data derived from fish on the spawning grounds.